Introduction to Computing Sciences – CSIS 110

 The student will complete labs associated with the course material.
 Each lab will have specific instructions for tasks and deliverables.

-The student will write a research-based paper of at least 6 pages in current APA format that focuses on a career of his or her choice in computer technology.
-The paper must include at least 5 sources.
+The student will write a research-based paper of at least 6 pages on a career of his/her choice in computer technology.

 Research Paper: Topic Proposal Assignment